City Walk | Nuuk

 Want to quickly get your bearings when you arrive in Nuuk and learn all about the city at the same time?
 This City Walk is one of your best introductions to Greenland's colorful capital!

-Starting at the Colonial Harbour in the oldest part of Nuuk, your guide will give you an overview of the National History Museum where you will find artefacts from all periods of Greenland’s history.
+First stop is at the Colonial Harbour in the oldest part of Nuuk, your guide will give you an overview of the National History Museum where you will find artefacts from all periods of Greenland’s history.
 The collection is so large and diverse, it is impossible to cover it all on this tour, so you will want to note the location of the museum for a further visit.

 From there, you will stroll past other buildings and statues in the old section of Nuuk, including Hans Egede’s house, the “Mother of the Sea” statue, and the beautiful Annaassisitta Oqaluffia Church.
 Your guide will explain their role in the history of Nuuk and Greenland before leading the way to the open-air market where freshly caught fish, seal and reindeer are sold.